osg-htc/docs/docs/release/updating-to-osg-36.md

             You will need to merge any edits that have made into the `.rpmnew` file and then move the merged version into place (that is, without the `.rpmnew` extension).

+1. Continue on to any update instructions that match the role(s) that the host performs.

 Updating Your OSG Compute Entrypoint
 ------------------------------------